-If you wish to speak at the meeting, you will need to register using the form which is available via the link below.
+If you wish to speak at the meeting, you will need to register using the form which is available via the link below-Attend a Panel Meeting.
 Speakers will be registered on a first come first served basis and must have registered by 5pm two days before the meeting.

 If a proposal is recommended for approval by officers, then objectors will be invited to speak first, setting out why the application should be refused.
 The applicant will then be invited to speak, explaining why their proposal should be approved and may also be asked to respond to the objector’s concerns.
 If a proposal is recommended for refusal, the applicant will be invited to speak first.
 In all cases, comments must be addressed through the panel chair.